edithturn/json-mysql/Readme.md

 This project will show how JSON data type works in MySQL 8.
 We will create a database using [percona-server:8.0](https://hub.docker.com/r/percona/percona-server/tags) and then we will create the tables using Python with **sqlalchemy** and finally insert some data in the database.

-We are working with **Docker compose**.
-If you wanna test this project you juyst need one command:
+We are working with **Docker compose**. if you want to turn off the services use this command:

 ```bash
 docker compose up